jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 That's the power of philosophy.
 It filters the definition of good and bad for its followers.
 Today, red/blue Industrial Age philosophies hold back the incredible, world-changing, happiness granting potential of the Computer Age.
 Affordable rockets are just one example.
 Up and down our economy, we use Industrial Age heavy management practices when digital collaboration is far better.
 The lesson is, once we believe in a philosophy that embraces the Computer Age, we'll soar to the stars.

-![old philosophy in a new world](/img\diagrams\techvolution-old-philosophy-new-world.png) _Here’s a screenshot from my Twitter feed on December 22, 2015, when SpaceX landed its first rocket.
+![old philosophy in a new world](/img\diagrams\techvolution-old-philosophy-new-world.png) _Here’s a screenshot from my Twitter feed when SpaceX landed its first and second rocket.
 At the exact same time, red/blue ideologue Bernie Sanders was ranting about regulation battles with Wall Street.
 He should have been taking a minute to appreciate all the new solutions SpaceX just opened to humanity.
 I happened to be following Sanders, so I don’t mean to pick on him.
 The middle-class needs to stop putting their faith in old philosophies and instead become player gods with tools digital protagonists are giving us today.
 Like we did when we looked through Galileo telescope generations ago._

 ## Techvolution is a Fight as Natural as Evolution